Modafinil for Studying: A Real-Life Limitless Pill or Just Hype?

 The recent growth of the use of modafinil in the UK has several contributing factors.

-Today, many students feel a great deal of pressure or stress while studying.
+Many students feel a great deal of pressure and stress while studying.
 Tuition fees in the UK are higher than ever, and education can be very expensive in other places, too.

 As a result, many students are expected to succeed as a fiscal necessity, so they view using modafinil for studying as a way to improve the return from their investment.